-The student is required to participate in a community project in which he/she has chosen.
+The student must participate in a community project they have chosen.

-Participation in the project must be approved by the Vocational Nursing Program Director before participating in the project.
+Participation in the project must be approved by the Vocational Nursing Program

+Director before participating in the project.

 The student must wear appropriate attire, which is suited for the project (Usually what the other nurses are wearing).